aadomn/gift/README.md

 - `armcortexm_compact`: Compact ARM assembly implementation for Cortex-M processors (code size oriented)
 - `armcortexm_balanced`: Balanced ARM assembly implementation for Cortex-M processors (globally efficient with limited impact on code size)
 - `armcortexm4_masked`: First-order masked ARM assembly implementation for Cortex-M4 processors :warning::rotating_light: No practical evaluation has been undertaken to assess its security!
 Please do so if you plan to use it to thwart power/electromagnetic side-channel attacks! :rotating_light::warning:
-- `avr_bitsliced_small`: Small memory footprint AVR assembly implementation of bitslicing with a 16 byte key schedule and round keys expanded on the fly (16 bytes of stack space required to expand the round keys).

 For more information about the implementations, see the paper [Fixslicing: A New GIFT Representation](https://eprint.iacr.org/2020/412.pdf) published at [TCHES](https://tches.iacr.org) 2020-3.